drewandre/hyperspace/README.md

 # [HyperSpace LED Drum Kit](https://www.youtube.com/watch?v=aQiT6eR48F4)

-###### Featured in band Boston's 2017 HyperSpace Tour: 14-channel LED controller for use with piezo sensors, WS2812b LEDS, Teensy 3.2 and FastLED library.
+###### Featured in band Boston's 2017 HyperSpace Tour: 14-channel LED controller for use with FastLED library, WS2812b LEDS, and piezo sensors.
 Version 1.3 - Boston, MA - June 2017.
 *This project uses hardware which cannot be made publically available.
 The firmware, though, uses the <a href='https://github.com/FastLED/FastLED'>FastLED</a> library.
 Regular ol' pizeo sensors can be used to send trigger events to a microcontroller, which should run through full bridge rectifiers to covert the AC signals to a safe, readable DC range for the microcontroller.*

 Hardware and firmware designed by <a href='www.drew-andre.com'>Drew André</a>.